In addition to federal and state aid, scholarships are a great way to help with the cost of your education.

 Looking for a scholarship can be a bit overwhelming, but you have lots of resources at your fingertips.
 Try these free sources of information about scholarships.

-- Scholarship Search Databases
+- Online Resources for Scholarship Search

 - U.S. Department of Labor’s FREE scholarship search tool